jan-sekanina/cwnano-micro-ecc/troubleshooting.md

 (File -> Close and Halt), and then reopen it. **Note that both restarting the kernel and shutting down the notebook looses all of the internal state of the notebook (variables).**

+## Use correct device for this project
+Take a look at the box from the device you are attempting to run this project on and make sure that you are not using for examle Chip Whisperer Lite.